A Note on These Prices

 Sand and Cement Render and Screed

-Bagged render (Weber, K-Rend, and similar polymer-modified products): approximately £18–28 per 25kg bag, covering 3–6m² at 10mm thickness depending on the product.
-Traditional sand-and-cement scratch coat is much cheaper in raw materials (cement at £8–12 per 25kg bag, sand at £35–55/tonne) but requires a skilled plasterer and additional coats.
+Bagged polymer render (Weber, K-Rend, and similar): roughly £18–28 per 25kg bag, covering 3–6m² at 10mm depending on the product.
+Traditional sand-and-cement scratch coat is cheaper in raw materials (cement at £8–12 per 25kg bag, sand at £35–55 per tonne) but you need a skilled plasterer and it takes more coats to finish.

-Floor screed (sand and cement, laid over insulation before floor finishes): approximately £25–50/m² supply and lay for traditional hand-laid screed at 65–75mm thickness.
-Liquid (flow) screed: £15–30/m² supply and lay, faster to install, self-levelling, and often thinner at 40–50mm — but requires specialist equipment and a longer curing period before foot traffic.
+Floor screed (sand and cement over insulation, before floor finishes): roughly £25–50/m² supply and lay for hand-laid screed at 65–75mm.
+Liquid (flow) screed: £15–30/m² supply and lay.
+Flow screed is faster, self-levelling, and typically thinner at 40–50mm, but it needs specialist equipment and a longer curing period before you can put foot traffic on it.

 Buying Smarter: Practical Tips from Site